 If you need a darker color variation you need to increase saturation and decrease brightness, so drag your color picker farther away from gray and closer to black.

-Colors should be scalable and additive within the larger scope of your user interface and design system, so make sure to have multiple shades of grey and low saturated colors to work with.
-They could also have a systematic pattern which can be added to as the needs of the design system grows, in this case each hue has its own mini palette within it that can be expanded on when needed.
+Colors should be scalable and additive within the larger scope of your user interface and design system, so it's a good idea to have multiple shades of grey and low saturated colors to work with.
+They could also have a systematic pattern which can be added to as the needs of the project or design system grows, in this case each hue has its own mini palette within it that can be expanded on when needed.

 accessibility.
 For those that can't detect the subtleties from one color to